-– While traditional planning tools generally gauge what will likely occur in the future, they are less useful for addressing the issues of emergent complexity.
+– While traditional planning tools try to estimate what might occur in the future, they are less useful for addressing the issues of emergent complexity.
 As such, firm answers are often elusive, and the quest for them can be time and resource intensive.
-Instead, if we prepare ourselves and our staff and stakeholder teams to facilitate conversations that emerge in the midst of uncertainty, we are developing an organizational capacity to nimbly respond to those issues more appropriately and efficiently than any traditional approach.
+But when we prepare ourselves and our staff and stakeholder teams to facilitate conversations that emerge in the midst of uncertainty, we develop an organizational capacity to nimbly respond to those issues more appropriately and efficiently than any traditional approach.
 In this workshop we teach facilitative leaders the competencies they need to support divergent thinking while sustaining group relationships, which ultimately leads to effective and durable decisions.
 The cost benefit of this investment is critical for companies to understand, for it takes us beyond the reactive, quarterly-return approach and begins to build infrastructures for moderate term and longer term change.

-– You will be immersed in an environment of challenge and uncertainty, very much like most of the groups and situations we find ourselves in every way today.
-You will be offered perspectives and tools to help you navigate this dynamic complexity.
+– You will be immersed in an environment of challenge and uncertainty, very much like most of the groups and situations we find ourselves in today, and you will practice perspectives and tools to help you navigate this dynamic complexity.

 – The course will likely transform your thinking and behavior around the value and limitations of facilitation skills in every role you play, whether it be a leader, supervisor, or follower.
 And it will give you the confidence and the humility you need to jump into the toughest situations.